nightvision04/image-style-recognition/README.md

 - texture and interest
 - geometric interest

 It has the ability to detect professional photos with a tolerance of 3-5% and provides a granular score between 0.01 and 1.00 to the user with a variety of sorting options.
+It is particularily useful at rejecting amatuer photography, and has application for companies which want to prioritize the display of inspiring content.

 # Dependencies